wirewright/wirewright/README.md

 So you set up a world and that world has a custom kind of physics running in it, *symbolic physics*.
 It detects "gaps" and fills them as necessary, but at no point would the world pop out of existence with the answer `42`.
 At most, you'd have a slot of some kind right there in the program show `42`, and if you change the inputs, you'd see a different number in that same slot.

 ![D7 feedback](img/d7-feedback.gif)

-That's roughly what I'm trying to implement here with Wirewright.
-An environment that adapts to programs, for programs that adapt to environments.
-No more clockwork!

 So that's roughly what I'm trying to implement here with Wirewright.
 An environment that adapts to programs, for programs that adapt to environments.
 No more clockwork!